Question: Use of Myers Briggs and other personality assessments in workplace

 If there's compelling evidence...and it needs to be compelling...is it worth the value to your company for team members to overcome past experiences and support John?
 There's a statement you'd be making, also, and how does that relate to company core values.
 What you don't want: "we felt bad f...Read more

 Question: Ensuring continued executive support in a long and difficult HR undertaking

 From the way this inquiry is written, it sounds like a very hands-off process: as if management assumes there's a simple answer, and it's your job to get it figured out mostly alone.
 Iva's right: don't do this in a vacuum.
-And, to extend Michael's good advice, don't just get numbers, find out some of the issues others have had with these kinds of challenges, and tee those up to the...Read more
+And, to extend Michael's good advice, don't just get numbers, find out some of the issues others have had with these kinds of challenges, and tee those up to the leadership t...Read more

 Question: Need guidance to become a more collaborative leader